 Planning your visit to Paradise Valley

 We visited Paradise Valley as a day trip from Taghazout with Surf n Stay who we had rented our apartment through.
-They regularly take groups of their guests on this trip, but welcome others too, so if you are based in Taghazout, you can contact them through their website at SurfnStay.net or e-mail them [email protected] or ring one of the contact numbers listed on their website (everyone speaks English).
+They regularly take groups of their guests on this trip, but welcome others too, so if you are based in Taghazout, you can contact them through their website at SurfnStay.net or e-mail them at email@example.com or ring one of the contact numbers listed on their website (everyone speaks English).
 The day trip with Surf n Stay cost 250 Dirhams per person ($30, €23, £20) and covered transport from Taghazout with a guide, breakfast and a Moroccan tagine at the end.
 Other companies that you stay with in Taghazout may also offer similar trips to Paradise Valley.

 If you want to visit Paradise Valley on your own, the best way is to hire a car.
 I have not looked into public transport options, but suspect that if you travel by local bus, you would have to plan more than one day in the area with an overnight stay, whereas with your own car it is an easy day trip.
 To reach Paradise Valley you drive south along the coast road from Taghazout or north along the coast road from Agadir until you reach the coastal village of Aourir, also known as Banana Village because local bananas are sold here on roadside stalls.
 At the roundabout on the main road (where there are 3 ATM machines, so worth a stop for cash) you take the road that leads inland and follow it for 30-40 minutes.
 You will pass the Argan Oil showroom, and a number of roadside stalls selling large fossils and ceramics.
 As I remember (although I was not driving) there was only one road and you follow it until the landscape starts to become rocky and barren and passes through a gorge area and then soon after you will see the car park on the right and a sign for Paradise Valley.
 You will be directed where to park in the small parking area for which there is a charge, and there is an information sign about the valley.
 I believe that the same road continues up the valley to the town of Immouzzer-Ida-Outanane where there are some hotels, if you need accommodation.
 The drive from Taghazout took around 45 minutes and I believe it is roughly the same from Agadir.